Vyral/base-template/_posts/2022-03-03-celebrate-our-69th-anniversary-with-some-pie.md

 **Join us on March 23 from 12 p.m. to 6 p.m.&nbsp;**[Here’s the link](https://www.eventbrite.com/e/founders-day-celebration-annual-pie-event-tickets-275065908537){: target="_blank" rel="noopener"} to register, where you can also reserve your pie and let us know when you’d like to pick it up.
 Be sure to register, or we won’t have a pie for you.

-If you have any questions about the event or about real estate in general, don’t hesitate to reach out via phone or email.
-I look forward to hearing from you soon.
+If you have any questions about the event or real estate in general, don’t hesitate to reach out via phone or email.
+We look forward to hearing from you soon.